chrisdonahue/wavegan/README.md

 ### Generation

-The training scripts for both WaveGAN and SpecGAN create simple TensorFlow MetaGraphs for generating audio waveforms.
-These are located in the training directory.
-A simplest usage is below; see [this Colab notebook](https://colab.research.google.com/drive/1e9o2NB2GDDjadptGr3rwQwTcw-IrFOnm) for additional features.
+The training scripts for both WaveGAN and SpecGAN create simple TensorFlow MetaGraphs for generating audio waveforms, located in the training directory.
+A simple usage is below; see [this Colab notebook](https://colab.research.google.com/drive/1e9o2NB2GDDjadptGr3rwQwTcw-IrFOnm) for additional features.

 ```py
 import tensorflow as tf